Aadarshbasavoju/blockchain-learning-week-2/README.md

-\- To run the exercise11 do, write npx hardhat run deploy.js --network <network-name>
+\- To run the exercise11 do, write 'npx hardhat run deploy.js --network <network-name>'